avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/IoTConnect-setup.md

 To connect the STM32MP257 to IoTConnect, update the `config.json` file on your device with your device ID, CPID, environment, and certificate paths.

 1. **SSH into the Board**:
-   - Obtain the board’s IP address and use SSH to access the device:
+   - Obtain the board’s IP address and use SSH to access the device.
+You can find the board's IP address by selecting the Netdata app on the board's GUI.
      ```bash
      ssh root@<board_ip>
      ```
    - Default credentials:
      - Username: `root`
-     - Password: `root`

 2. **Locate and Edit config.json**:
    - Navigate to the `config.json` file: